-The provision would reduce the corporate franchise tax rate form 9.8% to 9.64% beginning in tax year 2018 and 9.06% in tax year 2020.
+The provision would reduce the corporate franchise tax rate from 9.8% to 9.65% beginning in tax year 2018 and 9.1% in tax year 2020.
 The minimum fee would remain unchanged.

 - Estimates are based on the February 2018 forecast. - Due to a retroactive effective date, all of the tax year 2018 revenue loss is allocated to fiscal year 2019.
-Other tax year impacts were allocated 30/70 to fiscal years.
+Other tax year impacts were allocated 30/70 to fiscal years. - The estimates include an adjustment for conformity to the Tax Cuts and Jobs Act (TCJA), which includes provisions that will expand the corporate tax base.
+The estimate was adjusted overall by about 7.27% to reflect the effect of conformity.

-Repeal AMT
+Repeal Corporate AMT